Moving to Ireland in 2026: Your ultimate guide for a seamless relocation

 Arrange for transportation

-If you plan to drive in Ireland, you’ll need to exchange your UK driving license for an Irish one.
+If you plan to drive in Ireland, you may need to exchange your UK driving license for an Irish one.
 You’ll also need to register and insure your vehicle according to Irish regulations.
 Remember that driving is on the left-hand side of the road in Ireland.

 Notify relevant authorities